Zello Android User's Guide

-If you’ve created a Zello account on another platform, tap “I already have a Zello account” and follow the prompts to sign in.
+If you’ve created a Zello account on another device or platform, tap Sign in and follow the prompts to sign in.

 If you need help with the password or username, do the following.

 - Enter the email associated with your Zello account.
-You’ll receive an email with instructions and your Zello username.
+You’ll receive an email with instructions and your Zello username(s)

 - Enter the new password twice.